wildfly/quickstart/README.md

 * [Install and Configure the PostgreSQL Database](#postgresql): The PostgreSQL database is used for the distributed transaction quickstarts.

-* [Install and Configure Byteman](#byteman): A tool used to demonstrated crash recovery for distributed transaction quickstarts.
+* [Install and Configure Byteman](#byteman): This tool is used to demonstrate crash recovery for distributed transaction quickstarts.

 <a id="adduser"></a>